Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Preliminaries

 \end{theorem}

-We will end this section with a well-known smoothing inequality provided by Bai \cite{Bai1993}.
+We end this section with a well-known smoothing inequality provided by Bai \cite{Bai1993}.
 In its full generality, it establishes an upper bound on the Kolmogorov distance of two probability measures on $\mathbb{R}$ in terms of their Cauchy transforms.
-Since we are interested in the Kolmogorov distance between free additive convolutions and Wigner's semicircle law only, we will use the following version of Bai's inequality proved in Corollary 2.3 in \cite{Goetze2003}. \begin{prop} Let $\mu$ be a probability measure on $\mathbb{R}$ with Cauchy transform $G_\mu.$ Let $G_\omega$ denote the corresponding analogue of Wigner's semicircle law and assume that
+Since we are interested in the Kolmogorov distance between free additive convolutions and Wigner's semicircle law only, we use the following version of Bai's inequality proved in \cite[Corollary 2.3]{Goetze2003}. \begin{prop} Let $\nu$ be a probability measure on $\mathbb{R}$ with Cauchy transform $G_\nu.$ Let $G_\omega$ denote the corresponding analog of Wigner's semicircle law and assume that